Quickstart: Connect to a VM securely through a browser via private IP address

 On the TestVM | Connect page, select Use Bastion.

-On the Bastion page, fill out the following settings fields:
+On the Connect using Azure Bastion page, configure the values.

 - Name: Name the bastion host.

-- Assignment: Defaults to Static.
+- Assignment: Pre-configured to Static.
 You can't use a Dynamic assignment for Azure Bastion.

 - Resource group: The same resource group as the VM.

-Select Create to create the bastion host.
+After completing the values, select Create Azure Bastion using defaults.
 Azure validates your settings, then creates the host.
 The host and its resources take about 5 minutes to create and deploy.

 After Bastion has been deployed to the virtual network, the screen changes to the connect page.